harshita2201301024/obsidian/data/Daily Notes/2024/December/06-December-2024-Friday.md

 make for myself and on behalf of someone else full screen

 third screen
-sort by field
+1. sort by field
-checkbox icon
+2. checkbox icon
+3. spacing issue between title and subtitle
+4. border should not be applied on the end
+5.